Copyright 2017 by William C. Head, Atlanta DUI Attorney

 Once WAZE was downloaded onto tens of millions of cell phones, police noticed that their DUI road check traffic was yielding fewer impaired drivers.
-Like all technology, false data can be added to the WAZE reports to trick approaching drivers.
+Like all technology, false data can be added to the WAZE reports tricking approaching drivers.
 A recent news report on this practice of posting false WAZE data proves that both hackers and police may game the system for their own purposes.
-SOURCE: https://nakedsecurity.sophos.com/2016/06/07/waze-to-go-residents-fight-off-crowdsourced-traffic-for-a-while/

 Sometimes officers are so Hell-bent on arresting DUI-DWI drivers that they lie about the arrests, to try to secure convictions.
-Once a DWI officer’s lack of credibility is proven (usually with the help of video footage and a top DUI lawyer) his or her cases will be dismissed or dropped.
-A North Carolina officer was fired and over 100 cases dismissed after several cases revealed outright lies about following required state DWI laws, in protecting detained drunken drivers’ legal rights.
-SOURCE: http://www.mintpressnews.com/100-people-cleared-dui-single-cop-exposed-colassal-liar/215271/.
+Once a DWI officer’s lack of credibility is proven (usually with the help of video footage and a top DUI lawyer) their case will be dismissed or dropped.
+A North Carolina officer was fired and over 100 cases were dismissed after several cases revealed outright lies about following required state DWI laws, in protecting detained drunken drivers’ legal rights.